paratestphp/paratest/README.md

  --max-batch-size (-m) Max batch size (only for functional mode). (default: 0) --filter              Filter (only for functional mode).
- --phpunit             The PHPUnit binary to execute. (default: vendor/bin/phpunit) --runner              Runner or WrapperRunner. (default: Runner) --bootstrap           The bootstrap file to be used by PHPUnit.
+ --phpunit             The PHPUnit binary to execute. (default: vendor/bin/phpunit) --runner              Runner, WrapperRunner or SqliteRunner. (default: Runner) --bootstrap           The bootstrap file to be used by PHPUnit.
  --configuration (-c)  The PHPUnit configuration file to use.
  --group (-g)          Only runs tests from the specified group(s).